 A capstone course that helps integrate the approaches, techniques and philosophies learned in functional area courses, and provides the theory and practice of top-level, organization-wide administration.
 Emphasis is placed upon developing an ethical environment in which to work.
 Prerequisites: Senior standing and completion of core Business courses.

 Selected Topics

 Content of course depends upon between student and faculty.
+Prerequisite: Junior class standing.

 Accounting Topics